 Does your school offer courses in a variety of different fields, levels, or formats?
 If so, you can use dynamic content to show your existing leads more relevant offers based on the programs they have shown interest in.

-Segmenting by program of interest can be usually done by creating lists for each program within your CRM and marketing automation system, then using them as your trigger criteria for whatever type of content you are generating.
+Segmenting by program of interest can usually be done by creating lists for each program within your CRM and marketing automation system, then using them as your trigger criteria for whatever type of content you are generating.

 Segmenting Based on Previous Activity

 You can also base dynamic content on a user’s previous activity.
-The most common example of this would be using dynamic elements to eliminate the need for those have already submitted their contact details to complete forms again in order to download or access other offers.
+The most common example of this would be using dynamic elements to eliminate the need for those who have already submitted their contact details to complete forms again in order to download or access other offers.

 Segment by Device Type

 While using responsive design will ensure that your content renders well on the smaller screens of tablets or phones, it can still be an imperfect solution.
 Often, the elements which are included on desktop versions of a school’s website are simply too varied for mobile.

 Large blocks of text, long forms, and large images can all elongate your pages and force users to scroll down for a long time to find what they need.
 Many marketers remedy this by using responsive content based on device type, and showing abbreviated forms and text on their web pages to mobile and tablet users.